khamidou/khamidou.github.io/_drafts/structure_copywriting_page.markdown

 ![the story of haworth](/images/longform_copy/haworth_story.png)

 Or this one, from the sales page of [Working with Unix Processes](http://www.jstorimer.com/products/working-with-unix-processes) (it's a really strong opener by the way.
-In five short sentences Jesse Storimer paints an accurate picture of the reader.
-I could see myself identifying with the person described).
+It's only five short sentences and I could already identify myself with the person described.).

 ![storimer story](/images/longform_copy/storimer_story.png)

 ## Tension!

-In this part, the writer try to spark the enthusiasm of the reader.
-It makes sense to do so because ebooks are impulse buys.
+In this part, the writer tries to spark the enthusiasm of the reader.
+This is were the actual selling happens.
 There's a variety of ways to do this.
 The most common one is simply going over the benefits of the book, while detailing how much value they will bring out:

 ![haworth benefits](/images/longform_copy/haworth_benefits.png)

+By the way, there's a thing I've noticed with ebooks written by programmer: they rarely talk about benefits.
+It's always features, features, features.

+Now, I don't want to single out anyone but Jesse's ebook suffers from the same problem:

 ![storimer benefits](/images/longform_copy/storimer_benefits.png)

-I don't want to single out anyone.
-It's just that we, programmers, are often to focused on features, and not enough on benefits.
-I'm sure potential readers would have benefited having a little more hand-holding (
+I'm sure people would have benefitted from a little more hand-holding.

-There's an optional part called objection handling which happens for the more costly products.

 ## Resolution!